 The Taylor 114ce Grand Auditorium: A Natural Looking Acoustic Guitar

 When Taylors first went into production, the lowest price guitar was around $1000 for a straight acoustic instrument.
-With the launch of the 100 and 200 series however, a lower price-range expansion has allowed a lot more musicians to own one of these expertly crafted instruments.
+With the launch of the 100 and 200 series, including the Taylor 114ce Grand Auditorium, a lower price-range expansion has allowed a lot more musicians to own one of these expertly crafted instruments.

 As an avid acoustic Taylor supporter, my experience with the 100 series was an experiment in an affordable acoustic electric guitar.
 This instrument did not disappoint, providing the same great Taylor sound, with a dramatically reduced price tag.

 One of my main concerns with this guitar was how the reduced price tag affected the basic construction.
 The solid Sitka Spruce soundboard is an impressive, expected feature.
 The laminate Sapele sides and back were a bit disappointing, but again, an expected tradeoff considering the price point.